Causes of Cardiovascular Disease

-- Roughly 49.5% of the Canadian population fails to get the recommended amount of physical activity.
+- Roughly 49.2% of the Canadian population fails to get the recommended amount of physical activity.9

-- 16.7% of the Canadian population is made up of daily smokers; smoking increases the risk for high blood pressure and narrowing of the arteries.14
+- 14.8% of the Canadian population is made up of daily smokers.
+Smoking increases the risk for high blood pressure and narrowing of the arteries.14

 Cardiovascular disease is often seen as merely an incident, rather than a chronic problem, particularly in the case of heart attack or stroke.
 The treatment of these acute episodes is viewed as a cure.
 Patient education is key to changing this view and to the adoption of heart-healthy lifestyles that will decrease lifetime risk.

-With a continuous effort put behind education and awareness, there can only be improvement in the perceptions, understanding, care, and outcomes related to cardiovascular disease.
+With a continuous effort put into education and awareness, there can only be improvement in the perceptions, understanding, care, and outcomes related to cardiovascular disease.

 - Statistics Canada (2022, January 24).
 Leading cause of death, total population, by age group. https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1310039401